 Values, such as liberty and equality, are sometimes said to be incommensurable in the sense that their value cannot be reduced to a common measure.
-The possibility of value incommensurability is thought to raise deep questions about practical reason and rational choice as well as related questions concerning topics as diverse as akrasia, moral dilemmas, the plausibility of utilitarianism, and the foundations of liberalism.
-This entry outlines answers in the contemporary literature to these questions, starting with questions about the nature and possibility of value incommensurability.
+And options, such as studying to become a lawyer or studying to become a philosopher, are sometimes said to be incomparable in the sense that neither option seems to be at least as good as the other.
+These possibilities are thought to raise deep questions about practical reason and rational choice as well as related questions concerning topics as diverse as akrasia, moral dilemmas, the plausibility of utilitarianism, and the foundations of liberalism.
+This entry outlines answers in the contemporary literature to these questions, starting with questions about the nature and possibility of these phenomena.

 - 1. Value Incommensurability

 - 3. Arguments for Value Incommensurability and Incomparability

 - Academic Tools

 Incommensurability between values must be distinguished from the kind of incommensurability associated with Paul Feyerabend (1978, 1981, 1993) and Thomas Kuhn (1977, 1983, 1996) in epistemology and the philosophy of science.
 Feyerabend and Kuhn were concerned with incommensurability between rival theories or paradigms — that is, the inability to express or comprehend one conceptual scheme, such as Aristotelian physics, in terms of another, such as Newtonian physics.